Isaac Wigans: Life

-Little is known about the life of the artist.
-He was born in Antwerp where he was baptized on 11 June 1615.
-He trained with the Flemish history painter Vincent Malo.
-He was registered in the guild year 1631–1632 at the Antwerp Guild of Saint Luke as a pupil of Malo.
-He was probably not identical with the Isac Wigans who was registered at the Antwerp Guild as a master in 1651 as the son of an existing member.
-It is likely that this was a younger member from his family.
+Isaac trained with the Flemish history painter Vincent Malo.
+He was registered as a pupil of Malo at the Antwerp Guild of Saint Luke in the guild year 1631–1632.
+It is not clear whether he is identical with the Isac Wigans who was registered at the Antwerp Guild as a master in 1651 as the son of an existing member (a 'wijnmeester').
+This may have been a younger member from his family.

 The artist was active in Antwerp until his death in the year 1662 or 1663.